telefonicaid/iotagent-node-lib/doc/devel/development.md

 migrate <targetDb> <service> <subservice>

-	Migrate all the devices and services for the selected service and subservice into the specified Mongo database.
+	Migrate all the devices and groups for the selected service and subservice into the specified Mongo database.
 To perform the migration for all the services or all the subservices, use the "*" value.
 ```

 The agent session stores transient configuration data about the target Context Broker and the target IoT Agent.
 This
 configuration is independent, and can be checked with the `showConfigCb` and `showConfigIot` commands, respectively.
 Their values can be changed with the `configCb` and `configIot` commands respectively.
-The new configurations will be
+The new config group will be
 deleted upon startup.

 ---